VioletBitKitten/VTuberVoice/README.md

   * Tests for the vtvapp class.
   * Created tests for the filelist Unit.
   * Created tests for the vtvsettings class.
 This could use more work.
+* Add `-C` option to not load a configuration file.
+Mostly for testing.
+* Write all spoken text to a log file with a timestamp.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * For some reason the default output device is not used.
 Find a way to identify the default audio output device.
 Backport the change to the SAPI library.
 * Expand the interactive user interface.